OH OMBRE, VANE, "Oh Vain Shades," Quartet (After Dante)

 Oh ombre, vane fuor che ne l'aspetto!

-It seems to me that this passage has very many similarities to the beginning of the last book of Homer's Odyssey; a group of (in both cases, "over a hundred:" I count 130 killed by Odysseus and his party) newly deceased souls (in both cases, singing in chorus) arrive at the land of the Dead, and are surprised to learn that some of their number are in fact not dead (in Homer, the souls realize that Odysseus spared Medon and the Musician; in Dante, the souls discover Dante himself is alive); in both passages there is testimony from a famous member of their tribe (in Homer, Agamemnon holds forth to the spirits; Dante meets his friend, the composer Casella, who had set some of his lyrics to music).
+It seems to meto be no coincidence that this passage has very many similarities to the beginning of the last book of Homer's Odyssey; a group of (in both cases, "over a hundred:" I count 130 killed by Odysseus and his party) newly deceased souls; in both cases, singing in chorus: are we meant to understand that singing in a chorus together is a method of transportation, of, as Frank Herbert imagined, "without moving?;" these arrive at the land of the Dead, and are surprised to learn that some of their number are in fact not dead.
+In Homer, the souls realize that Odysseus spared Medon and the Musician; in Dante, the souls discover Dante himself is alive.
+In both passages there is testimony from a famous member of their tribe: in Homer, Agamemnon holds forth to the spirits; Dante meets his friend, the composer Casella, who had set some of his lyrics to music.
 Both passages mention a musician who is esteemed by the living; if Homer's bard corresponds to Dante's friend Casella, could it be that Dante is comparing himself to the Herald, Medon?
-I think the question merits study.

 Since I try not to overlook the obvious, let me say that I do not expect that the listener to this music, or meditator on these things, is expected to throw in his chip believing in the necessity of punishment in purgation.
-I believe in purgation, but not through punishment.
-It seems probable to me that the only fair purgation is self-purgation.
+I believe in purgation, but not, unless the vrime be serious enough, through punishment.
+Even then, it is one of the important questions of human psychology whether punishment results in actual purgation or mere change in outward behavior - if it achieves even that.
+In general it seems to me that the only fair and effective purgation is self-purgation.
 To the extent that purgation is part of the Festival, it is merely in this way: like any works of program music, some parts or aspects of the Festival give the listener the opportunity to reflect about things; this is particularly true of the instrumental pieces in the Festival, and one of the reasons the "cycle of epicycles" requires instrumental program music.